roscopeco/jasm/README.md

 * Security Researchers - Create hostile classes and see if you can sneak them past the class verifier.
+*
+* Teachers - Perhaps you're teaching a compiler course, maybe you could use this to introduce students to JVM bytecode, or even as an IL for the compilers.

 ### Who?

 JASM is copyright 2022 Ross Bamford (roscopeco AT gmail DOT com).

-See LICENSE.md for the gory legal stuff.
+See LICENSE.md for the gory legal stuff (spoiler: MIT).